-- Position Statement Computed Tomography and Radiation Risk 2013 that provides information on balancing the benefits and risks of CT scans and how the College is supporting quality use of CT.
+- Position Statement: Computed Tomography and Radiation Risk (February 2018) that provides information on balancing the benefits and risks of CT scans and how the College is supporting quality use of CT.

 - Inside Radiology that includes detailed advice on types of medical imaging for particular medical conditions.

-- The National Institute of Health and Care Excellence (United Kingdom) clinical guidelines for Head Injury: Triage, assessment, investigation and early management of head injury in children, young people and adults.
+- The National Institute of Health and Care Excellence (United Kingdom) clinical guidelines, Head injury: assessment and early management.
 These guidelines include clinical assessment algorithms for children who present to an emergency department with a head injury or cervical spine injury.